-- j) An early start (the model passing the start line before the starting signal) or a start in a wrong direction will be penalised as an infringement. - After the starting signal is given, any contact between model aircraft shall be considered a collision and the model aircraft involved must land immediately.
+- j) An early start up to 2 seconds (the model passing the start line before the starting signal) or a start in a wrong direction will be penalized as an infringement.
+At a start more than 2 seconds early, the team will be disqualified from that heat and rule g) is not valid. - After the starting signal is given, any contact between model aircraft shall be considered a collision and the model aircraft involved must land immediately.
 If a competitor fails to stop racing immediately after the collision, then he will be disqualified from that round, - m) If I) above occurs, and the Contest Director is of the opinion that the aircraft is still airworthy, or the competitor has an airworthy reserve model aircraft, then the competitor shall be entitled to a second opportunity to record a score in that round. - n) All laps are to be flown counter-clockwise with turns to the left. - o) Over-flying the sideline shall be considered dangerous and will be penalised as an infringement (to be judged by the sideline judge). - p) Persistent flying below the top of the pylons shall be considered dangerous.
 After passing the first pylon on the first lap of the race, low flying is considered persistent when the model aircraft flies below the height of three consecutive pylons.
 Below a pylon height means that any part of the model is below the pylon height.
 This will be judged by the timekeeper and N° 1 pylon judge.
 An infringement will be given after confirmation by both parties.
-A dedicated official may be used for this purpose. - q) Cutting a pylon (to be judged by the pylon judges or the sideline judge) be penalised as an infringement. - r) In the event of a malfunction of the timing, lap counting, signalling or other such equipment which is the responsibility of the organisers, any competitor(s) affected by such malfunction shall be given the opportunity to record a score for that round.

-- s) If during the race, the Starter or the sideline judge considers any model aircraft to be flying erratically, dangerously, or so uncontrolled as to endanger pilots, callers or course officials, the Starter shall instruct the pilot to land immediately.
+A dedicated official may be used for this purpose. - q) Cutting a pylon (to be judged by the pylon judges or the sideline judge) be penalised as an infringement. - r) In the event of a malfunction of the timing, lap counting, signalling or other such equipment which is the responsibility of the organisers, any competitor(s) affected by such malfunction shall be given the opportunity to record a score for that round. - s) If during the race, the Starter or the sideline judge considers any model aircraft to be flying erratically, dangerously, or so uncontrolled as to endanger pilots, callers or course officials, the Starter shall instruct the pilot to land immediately.
 The pilot shall be disqualified from that heat or the Contest Director may disqualify him from the competition. - t) At the completion of the 10 laps, the Starter must immediately instruct the competitor to remove his aircraft from the course and to stop the energy supply to his motor within 10 seconds.
 If he does not do this within 10 seconds after the Starter's command, the competitor shall be disqualified for that flight (to be judged by the Starter).
 In certain circumstances the Starter may allow a competitor to continue to fly for a short time, e.g to allow the limiter to be emptied to have no limiter surprises at landing.